 A captivating drama, A Raisin in the Sun centers on the Younger family’s debate amongst themselves as they decide how to best use their grandmother’s $10,000 insurance policy.
 Featuring multiple black perspectives from male and female, young and old, brash and meek characters, the film captures the variety of 1960s black Americans’ struggles, personalities, and dreams.
 Poiter, on the cusp of becoming one of America’s greatest movie stars, and the rest of the cast create dynamic, three-dimensional characters that both manage to break your heart and capture your empathy despite their flaws and insecurities.

-2 Replies to “10 Great African American Classic Films”
+2 Replies to “Ten Great African American Classic Films”

 l really enjoyed this excellent post, Shawn!
 Both Flying Ace and Within Our Gates are included in a box set I received for Christmas, and I am looking so forward to watching this both.
 I was glad to see Odds Against Tomorrow included; it’s such an excellent film in so many ways.
 I was so surprised to read about that Golden Globe category.
 I need to give Moonrise a rewatch, too — I haven’t seen it in more than 20 years!
 Thanks for this first-rate write-up on these outstanding performances.

 Thanks!
-Within Our Gates and Flying Ace would fascinating double feature for sure.
+Within Our Gates and The Flying Ace would be a fascinating double feature for sure.